Erich-Chen/install-macOS-VM/Install macOS Mojave on VirtualBox.md

 To make it even faster, I created a batch script to finish all the jobs with just one-click.
 1. Save below script as "InstallMacOS.bat";
 2. Find the image at https://techsviewer.com/install-macos-high-sierra-virtualbox-windows/ and download it;
+unarchive the image and rename to `macOS Mojave.vmdk`.
-3. Put the batch script and vm image at same directory;
+3. Put the batch script and vm image at same directory (recommened to rename the folder as `macOS Mojave`;
 4. Run the script as Adminitrator;
 5. Open your VirtualBox to find a new VM named "macOS Mojave"
 6. Enjoy!